-Pennsylvania Psychiatric Institute (PPI) in collaboration with Holy Spirit Hospital, Penn State Hershey Medical Center and PinnacleHealth System presented the results of a Community Health Needs Assessment (CHNA) in September 2012.
-PPI using the data specifically regarding Mental Health issues in the region has developed an Implementation Plan with strategies to address the identified community health needs.
-Lead by the Business Development department, the CHNA process represents a comprehensive community-wide process that connected more than 500,000 community residents, a wide range of public and private organizations, such as educational institutions, health-related professionals, local government officials, human service organizations, and faith-based organizations to evaluate the community's health and social needs.
+The PinnacleHealth System presented the results of a Community Health Needs Assessment (CHNA) in September 2012 and has developed an Implementation Plan with strategies to address the identified community health needs.
+Led by the Mission Effectiveness Department, the CHNA process represents a comprehensive community-wide process that connected more than 500,000 community residents, a wide range of public and private organizations, such as educational institutions, health-related professionals, local government officials, human service organizations, and faith-based organizations, to evaluate the community's health and social needs.
 The assessment utilized secondary data collection, interviews with key community leaders, public forums and focus groups to identify health problems and risk factors in the service area.
-After reviewing this data and mapping existing internal and community based resources, PPI developed the following implementation plan with evidence-based strategies.
+After reviewing this data and mapping existing internal and community-based resources, PinnacleHealth developed the following implementation plan with evidence-based strategies.

-PPI's Community Health Implementation Action Plan (The Plan) describes the assessment process, the needs identified, and the priorities chosen to include: (1) Healthy Lifestyles with a focus on Mental Health wellness (2) Health Education; ensuring that the education is culturally competent and focused on our target market; (3) Access to Care.
-For each priority, The Plan documents PPI's findings and actions as a result for addressing the community need.
-The actions are supported by Senior Management and will be sustained by PPI staff, parent hospitals and partnerships with community based organizations.
+PinnacleHealth's CHNA Implementation Plan (The Plan) describes the assessment process, the needs identified and the priorities chosen to include: (1) Healthy Lifestyles with a focus on Obesity and Physical Activity/Nutrition; (2) Health Education in the areas of diabetes, heart disease and cancer, ensuring that the education is culturally competent and focused on school-aged children; and (3) Access to Care in the areas of specialty care, primary care, dental care and mental health care.
+For each priority, The Plan documents PinnacleHealth's objectives, goals and strategies for addressing the community need.
+The strategies are supported by Senior Management and will be sustained by PinnacleHealth staff, volunteers, partnerships with community-based organizations including payors and local foundations and funding from the PinnacleHealth Foundation when appropriate.

-As PPI looks toward the future, we will continue to ensure that our organizations mission and values of clinical excellence, diverse education, respect, safety and teamwork are integral in all organizational strategies.
-We embrace our community partners and work collaboratively with them to strengthen the support systems that will allow our patients to maintain positive mental health outcomes.
+As PinnacleHealth looks toward the future, we ensure that our core values of quality, access to care and coordination of care are at the center of all of our organizational strategies.
+We embrace our community partners and work collaboratively with them to strengthen the support systems that will allow our patients to maintain positive health outcomes.

-This was reviewed by the Chief Executive Officer and the Senior Leaders August 20, 2013 and approved by the PPI's Board of Directors August 23, 2013.
-The final approved version of the CHNA and Implementation Plan is available to the public on the PPI's website www.ppimhs.org
+This was reviewed by the Mission Effectiveness and Strategic Issues Committee of the Board and approved by the PinnacleHealth Board of Directors in May 2013.
+The final approved version of the CHNA and Implementation Plan is available to the public at pinnaclehealth.org.